 Making Berbere From Garam Masala

-Here are a few more dishes made with Ethiopian flavors:
+Here are a few more recipes for dishes made with Ethiopian flavors:

 Misir Wot is an Ethiopian lentil stew made by cooking lentils in clarified butter, ghee, and 'Berbere' spice blend.
 I used the instant pot for this recipe, to bring down total cooking time to less than 30 minutes.